lennard134/TicketToRideLAMAS/index.md

 opponents.
 This is a unique situation due to our simplifications and will be a cause for termination of the game when all three agents encounter this situation successively.

+### Resources
+We still have to think about this, but we have to specify the following:
+* The number of trains each agents has to claim routes;
+* The exact number of routes.

 ## Model
 __Question: should we specify the model (K3, S4, S5, etc.)?__